cjoakim/azure-cosmos-db-ts-web/README.md

 for you; the intent is for you to use **YOUR** existing Azure PaaS services with this application.

+**Note: It is strongly recommended that you use this application only with non-production PaaS services (i.e. - Cosmos DB, OpenAI, Cognitive Search) since it uses the HTTP protocol and basic authentication.**

 You configure this application to use your Azure PaaS services with the **environment variables** listed below.